What is Selenium?

 Selenium RC

-As testing team facing difficulties in installing the Selenium Core and Web Application code in their local machines due to the “Same Origin Policy” issue to automate their tests.
-To overcome this, the other guy named “Paul Hammant” came up with an idea of creating a Proxy Server to trick the browser in believing that Selenium Core and Web Application code belong to the same domain and named as “Selenium RC”.
+As the testing team faced difficulties in installing Core and the web application code on their local machines due to the “Same Origin Policy” issue while automating their tests, another individual named “Paul Hammant” came up with the idea of creating a Proxy Server.
+This server tricked the browser into believing that Core and the web application code belonged to the same domain, and it was named “Selenium RC.”

 Selenium Grid

-When there are large numbers of tests to be executed in the project, the Selenium Grid comes into the picture.
-A guy named “Patrick Lightbody” came up with a solution known as “Selenium Grid”, to overcome the test execution time.
-Using Selenium Grid, testers were able to distribute the tests across multiple machines and get them executed on different machines to minimize the test execution time.
+When there are large numbers of tests to be executed in the project, the Grid comes into the picture.
+A guy named “Patrick Lightbody” came up with a solution known as “Selenium Grid” to overcome the test execution time.
+Using Grid, testers were able to distribute the tests across multiple machines and execute them on different machines to minimize the test execution time.

 Selenium IDE

-A guy named “Shinya Kasatani” come up with by developing a Firefox extension named “Selenium IDE” to increase the speed of automation tests creation.
-Selenium IDE is a record and playback tool used to record the automation tests and execute the recorded tests.
+A guy named “Shinya Kasatani” developed a Firefox extension named “Selenium IDE” to increase the speed of automation test creation.
+IDE is a record-and-playback tool used to record automation tests and execute the recorded tests.

 Selenium WebDriver